kit-data-manager/fairdo-cookbook/src/pids/search.md

 ## Step3: Use the search index to search for PIDs

-As the Typed PID Maker and the Indexer have been configured accordingly in step 1 (or the default configuration of the testbed has been used), the PIDs should have been indexed shortly after their creation.
+As the Typed PID Maker and the Indexer have been configured accordingly in step 1 (or the default configuration of the FAIR DO Lab has been used), the PIDs should have been indexed shortly after their creation.
 We can now use the index to query information from it.
 How to do this will depend on your search index engine.
-We will demonstrate this on the testbed, which uses Elasticsearch as index as well as Kibana for administration and exploration.
+We will demonstrate this on the FAIR DO Lab, which uses Elasticsearch as index as well as Kibana for administration and exploration.

 1. Visit <http://127.0.0.1:5601/app/kibana#/discover>
 2. Use "record*" as index pattern and click "Next step"